Game Management Unit 27

 - All hunters must contact an Arizona Game and Fish Department office in person or by telephone at 1-877-438-0447 within 48 hours of taking a lion.
 The report shall include the hunter’s name, hunting license number, tag number, sex of the lion taken, management unit where the lion was taken, and telephone number at which the hunter can be reached to obtain additional information.

 - A physical check-in is also required.
 Within 10 days of taking a lion, the hunter shall present the lion’s skull, hide, and attached proof of sex for inspection.
 If a hunter freezes the skull or hide before presenting it for inspection, the hunter shall prop the jaw open to allow access to the teeth and ensure that the attached proof of sex is identifiable and accessible.
 A premolar tooth will be removed during the inspection.
 Successful hunters are encouraged to contact the nearest Department office by telephone to coordinate inspections.

-- Most of Unit 27 will have a season which will remain open year-round.
+- Unit 27 will have a season which will remain open from late August to the end of May.
+Unit 27 sits in zone K, which also includes Unit 1.
 Refer to the current regulations for boundary descriptions and bag limit numbers.